-Check out headtohealth.gov.au, or if you're 12-25 the headspace website, for tips on how to look after your mental health.
+Check out the headspace website for tips on how to look after your mental health.

-If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, colleague, family member, Elder, teacher, counsellor, or a health service.
+If you've tried some of these strategies for some time without improving, it's time to reach out to a trusted friend, family member, Elder, teacher, counsellor, or a health service.